BlueQuartzSoftware/DREAM3D/Source/Plugins/SyntheticBuilding/Documentation/SyntheticBuildingFilters/PackPrimaryPhases.md

 For more information on synthetic building, visit the [tutorial](@ref tutorialsyntheticsingle).

+### How to write out the Goal Attributes ##

+In previous versions of DREAM.3D for this filter there was an option to "Write Goal Attributes".
+This has been replaced with the feature that allows the user to save the Shape Parameters to another Attribute Matrix.
+To regain this functionality the user can enable this option from a drop down combo box in the Filter Parameter input widget, then add the "Export Feature Data as CSV File" later in the pipeline.
+In that added filter, the user can select the Feature Attribute Matrix where they saved the Shape Parameters.

 ## Parameters ##

 | Name | Type | Description |